Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

 Regardless of how your neighbors feel, you should be aware of legal regulations for the keeping of bees.
 Generally, authorities are more aware of the value of beekeeping than in the past and in most places you won't face an issue.
 There may sometimes be a need to register your beehives, though.

 Water is as essential to bees as it is to us, with the difference that we wouldn't want to walk into the neighbor's yard and start drinking uninvited!
-If the neighbor has easy access to water like, oh, a swimming pool then there are situations when your bees might be tempted.
+If the neighbor provides easy access to water like, oh, a swimming pool then there are situations when your bees might be tempted.
 This needs to be considered.

 The factors above are mainly about the problems, perceived or otherwise, that your bees can cause your neighbors.
 But the reverse is also at play, when your neighbors freely use pesticides dangerous to your bees.
 This also needs some thought, particularly since this is less within your control.